 There will be, at some point in your life, a need to present.
 This may be in the form of your job or voluntary role.
-Even before you secure that position you present yourself for an interview.
-Whilst all the best-laid preparations ensure that you are clear on the subject matter performance anxiety can still hold you back.
+Even before you secure that position, you present yourself for an interview.
+While all the best-laid preparations ensure that you are clear on the subject matter, performance anxiety can still hold you back.

 Here are my top tips for ensuring your presentation goes as smoothly as possible:

 1. Get out of your comfort zone

 Make it a goal to practice your presentation skills using a subject you know well.
 It is a good idea to role play using friends and family as your audience.
 This will help you to relax and enhance your communication skills while not being under pressure.

 2. Do your research

 Being prepared is the best way to reduce anxiety levels.
 Allow yourself plenty of time to research the facts and make a note of reputable resources so that you can direct your audience to them should they ask a question you are unable to answer.

 3. Save, save and save again

 Always save your work in more than one location.
 It is still good practice to email yourself the documents should anything go awry, that way you will always have a copy of your work.